 The rise in rates of obesity among Americans is a trend worth noting.
 Over the past several decades, an increasing number of individuals struggle to maintain a healthy weight.
 So much so that the statistics now embrace children and teenagers in their demographic spread, a factor that was almost non-existent until the closing years of the 20th century.
 Along with this sharp uptick, one must acknowledge the growth of the diet industry.

-It seems that each decade spawns an increasing number of frankly schizoid programs putatively designed to reduce excess weight.
+It seems that each decade there are more and more fad programs claiming to help people lose weight quickly.
 Many healthcare providers have noted that these programs have little long-term success for most.
 Both popular and scholarly sources explore why this is, and often the answers are dismaying.
 These programs ignore human behavior and culture, with a marked preference for toxic exploitation of stereotypes.
 As one article published on www.healthline.com, the aim of dieting was to appease social expectations, not change behavior or live a healthier lifestyle.

 Applied Behavior Analysis to the Rescue